 The most accurate statistics are those produced by the Notaries, with breakdowns by nationality, autonomous regions and prices per square metre.
 These are published half-yearly.
+We get the 1st half year in October of the same year and the 2nd half in March of the following year.
 In addition, I analyse Ministry of Transport, Movement & Urban Planning (MITMA) statistics, which are published quarterly, giving breakdowns by province and municipalities, making it easy to spot market hotspots.
 However, they do not count by nationality, foreign buyers are counted as a block, split by whether they are resident or non-resident in Spain.